SebRollen/AdventOfCode.jl/docs/src/index.md

 ## Setup

-`AdventOfCode.jl` exports one function, [`setup_files`](@ref) that lets you get up and running with AdventOfCode.com problems by downloading data and setting up your file structure.
+`AdventOfCode.jl` exports one function, [`setup_files`](@ref) that lets you get up and running with Advent of Code problems by downloading data and setting up your file structure.
 To get started, you need an AdventOfCode cookie.
-Navigate to www.adventofcode.com, log in with whichever method you prefer and grab your cookie, using one of [these methods](https://kb.iu.edu/d/ajfi) depending on your browser.
+Navigate to [www.adventofcode.com](@ref), log in with whichever method you prefer and grab your cookie, using one of [these methods](https://kb.iu.edu/d/ajfi) depending on your browser.